AmbireTech/signature-validator/README.md

 To test signatures in an easier manner, you can use the signature-validator UI here: https://sigtool.ambire.com/

 ### Security
 A formal audit was done on the ERC-6492 reference implementation used here, and all remarks were resolved.
 You can find the audit [here](./ERC6492-Hunter-Security-Audit-Report-V1.0.pdf).
+This repo uses a [simplified variant of that reference implementation](./contracts/EIP6492.sol) that the audit also applies to (except all of the issues related to `prepare` which is not used here).

 Furthermore, you can self-audit the library quite easily as it's only ~80 lines of code (index.js).